-Detroit is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Detroit isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Detroit are a mix of both white- and blue-collar jobs.
 Overall, Detroit is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Detroit who work in office and administrative support (11.83%), sales jobs (8.99%), and food service (7.29%).

 Detroit is one of the most attractive larger cities for people who are young, single, educated, and upwardly-mobile career starters.
 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although Detroit is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.

 Detroit, like many big cities in America, has a public transportation system, but the citizens of Detroit are lucky because theirs is one of the most extensive and widely used.
 Many commuters choose to leave their cars at home and instead use the bus to get to and from work.
 In fact, for some people it is feasible to forgo car ownership entirely, avoiding the cost and headache of driving in heavy traffic.
 The benefits include reduced air pollution and load on the road network.

 In terms of college education, the citizens of Detroit rank slightly lower than the national average.
 15.30% of adults 25 and older in Detroit have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.